Menopause Dry Mouth And Dental Disease

 What can I do to combat the effects of dry mouth?

 First, you need to be sure you’re dealing with a perimenopause or menopause issue.
 Dry mouth can also be caused by Sjögren’s syndrome, diabetes, and several medications, including sedatives, heart medications, asthma and allergy meds, and antidepressants.
 Check with a doc to determine you’re not facing any of these other issues.

-Burning mouth can also be caused by vitamin deficiencies as well as gastric acid reflux and anemia, so it’s good to check for those as well.
+Burning mouth can also be caused by vitamin deficiencies as well as gastric acid reflux and anemia, so it’s good to check for those as well (here's some tips to find safe vitamins).
 Plus, as we age, we can become more sensitive to substances or chemicals, so a change of toothpaste or mouthwash may be in order.

 If hormonal changes are the culprit, lifestyle changes can make a big difference: